Resources For Teachers

 Links to Additional Teacher Resources

-In addition to the original source materials on this website and the SNCC Digital Gateway, the following provide bottom-up and inside-out teaching guides and lesson plans about the Civil Rights Movement:
+In addition to the original source materials on this website, the SNCC Digital Gateway, (SDG) and the SNCC Legacy Project (SLP), the following websites provide bottom-up and inside-out teaching guides and lesson plans about the Civil Rights Movement:

 Zinn Education Project ~ Rethinking Schools/Teaching for Change